OPPO unveils 6G whitepaper envisioning the next generation for communications

 ● AI will act as a new dimension to the next generation of communication networks, helping 6G networks self-optimise and dynamically administrate themselves.

-Today, the OPPO Research Institute officially released its first 6G white paper - "6G AI-Cube Intelligent Networking".
-As one of the telecommunications industry's first in-depth looks of how artificial intelligence (AI) can empower 6G network architecture, the white paper proposes a more detailed vision for the design of next-generation communication networks.
+13 July 2021, SINGAPORE – The OPPO Research Institute has today officially released its first whitepaper on 6G, 6G AI-Cube Intelligent Networking.
+As one of telecommunications industry's first in-depth look on how artificial intelligence (AI) can empower 6G network architecture, the whitepaper proposes a more detailed vision for the design of next-generation communication networks.

 For example, in the case of autonomous vehicles, 6G networks will be able to assign the most appropriate AI algorithm and the optimal communication connection based on the location of the vehicle and the current physical environment (e.g., time of day, weather).
 The vehicle will be able to immediately download and run AI algorithms that have been trained by countless other vehicles and devices, allowing the vehicle to provide the safest and most comfortable journey for the passenger.

 "Technological development must be forward-looking.
 Mobile communication technology evolves in decade-long periods, and the standardisation of next generation of communication technology is expected to begin in 2025, with commercial implementation set to follow in around 2035," said Henry Tang, OPPO's Chief 5G Scientist.

 "Looking ahead towards 2035, OPPO expects the number of intelligent agents in the world to far exceed the number of humans.
 Therefore, the next generation of communication technology, 6G, should be able to serve the needs not only of people but of all forms of intelligence and their various interactions.
 It is with this end goal in mind that we have carried out the early technical research and system design."